Tudeh Party of Iran: Current status

 Despite the repression, the party has managed to survive.
 Though since the Iranian Revolution the party is officially banned in Iran and individuals found to be affiliated with communist or socialist groups risk imprisonment, active members have remained and it continues to operate as an underground political organization there.
 This was mentioned in an Amnesty International report on political prisoners in Iran.

 Today, the party leadership is mainly based in exile, as is the new Central Committee, elected in 1992.
 The party has taken positions against privatization, criticizes the electoral system in the country, and "anti-labor" legislation.
 In 2017, the party supported Jean-Luc Mélenchon as a leftist force in France, commemorated the Russian Revolution, pledged solidarity with the Venezuelan Communist Party, and criticized Iranian reformists for betraying their ideals.
 Additionally, the party condemned the missile attacks on Syria in April 2017 by Donald Trump, the only element of the Iranian opposition to do so, and has many wide-ranging party anthems on their website.
 In 2020, the party condemned the Trump Administration's airstrike which killed Qasem Soleimani, while simultaneously criticizing the Iranian government for intervening in both Iraq and Lebanon.

+During the 2025–2026 Iranian protests the party called for continued struggle against the Islamic Republic government which, like other dissident political movements, they described as engaging in "despotism" and authoritarianism.
+The party cautioned against U.S. interventionism and attempts to restore monarchy in Iran, citing requests by Reza Pahlavi for foreign intervention.